Recovery runs are a popular element of many running training plans.

 Depending on your training status and goals, your run should be around 20-40 minutes long, and certainly no longer than an hour.

 Where should you do a recovery run?

-The best places to do these types of runs are on easy, flat terrain, including pavements, flat trails, or a treadmill with little to no incline.
+The best places to do these types of runs are on easy, flat terrain, including pavements, flat trails, or a treadmill at low speed with little to no incline.